Actasidiot/EFIFSTR/README.md

 ## Exploring Font-independent Features for Scene Text Recognition

-This is the official Tensorflow implementation of the Exploring Font-independent Features for Scene Text Recognition.
+This is the official Tensorflow implementation of the paper:

+**Yizhi Wang and Zhouhui Lian.
+Exploring Font-independent Features for Scene Text Recognition.
+ACM Multimedia.
+2020.**.

 The preprint and the [code](https://github.com/Actasidiot/EFIFSTR) will be released soon.